-Participation in class discussions is instrumental to one of the learning objectives of the course (see Learning Objective #5 above).
-Also, the active participation format provides incentives for you to be prepared for each and every class.
-Steady work over the length of the semester will prove very important to your learning and eventual degree of success in the course.
-Correspondingly, participation is an important component of your overall course grade.
+Participation is instrumental to achieving the learning objectives of the course: Obviously, participation is directly related to Learning Objective (L.O.) #5.
+Also, participation in case discussions relates to L.O.s #3 & #4.
+Finally, the active participation format provides constant incentives to be prepared for each and every class, which in turn contributes to L.O.s #1 & #2.
+Correspondingly, participation is an important component of your course grade.